 The right to ask us to stop contacting you with direct marketing

 You have the right to request that we stop contacting you with direct marketing.
+You can do this by clicking the unsubscribe link at the bottom of any of our emails or by contacting us by email or post.

 The right to data portability